gitter-badger/gt/README.md

 # gtcode
 GT Language Encoder/Decoder

-GT is a envented language, this language invent by my love <3 for send geeky love sucure messagge to me I write script by javascript for decode and encode gt language GT Language Encoder/Decoder Convert persian to gt language and vice versa
+GT is a envented language, this language invent by my love <3 for send geeky love secure messagge to me I write script by javascript for decode and encode gt language GT Language Encoder/Decoder Convert persian to gt language and vice versa